 The film's soundtrack deserves special mention.
 Composed by Vince Smith (who handled all aspects of sound recording and design on this production), it meshes nicely with Shelton's visuals featuring the scenic Pacific Northwest, and his score plays a key role during an extended montage sequence at the end of the movie that has next to no dialogue.
 The sequence is a bit of a gamble on Shelton's part, but it's nicely put together and doesn't sap the film's momentum as the story comes to its conclusion.

-Your Sister's Sister was picked up for distribution at TIFF by IFC Films for a summer 2012 release.
 Hopefully, a movie this quiet and clever can find an audience amidst the clatter of the studio tentpole offerings.
-Those who do discover it will be treated to a film that wasn't just the best thing I saw at the festival, but the best film I've seen this year.
+Those who do discover it will be treated to a film that wasn't just the best thing I saw at last year's Toronto film festival, but the best film I saw all year.